Welcome to the homepage of

 |Latest News||Personal Data||Courses||Research||Management and Memberships||Other Interests|

-January 11, 2019: publications and list of students updated.
+September 20, 2019: publications, courses and list of students updated.

 March 1, 2016: I have been appointed as endowed professor of Public Transport Optimization.
 See also the press releases (in Dutch) of the school and NS.